ncoghlan/misc/notes/conferences/pyconus2013/20130313-language-summit.rst

 * Jython 2.7b1 released last month
 * Will look at 3.3 support after 2.7 is released
-* Java 7 "invoke dynamic" support doesn't work yet (JRuby tried it), but once it is working then it should make for substantial performance improvements
+* Java 7 "invoke dynamic" support doesn't actually work yet (JRuby tried it), but once it is working and Jython has been updated to use it, then it should make for substantial performance improvements

 State of IronPython